amyxzhang/squadbox/CONTRIBUTING.md

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code!
 Please report unacceptable behavior to [squadbox@mit.edu](mailto:squadbox@mit.edu).

 ## What we're working on

-This is a good place to link your Roadmap, GitHub Milestones, or Projects so newcomers can see what you're working on.
+Our main goal right now is to get Squadbox in solid shape to release it widely to the public.
+We've only tested with a small number of users so far and there are many areas we need to improve.
+Take a look at the issues in our [current milestone](https://github.com/amyxzhang/squadbox/milestone/1) or browse some [good first issues](https://github.com/amyxzhang/squadbox/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to get started!

-> Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!
+After that, we hope to build integrations for Squadbox to be used with other communication platforms besides email.

-Take a look at this [Roadmapping exercise](http://mozillascience.github.io/working-open-workshop/roadmapping/) to start making your own milestones and issues.
-This will help newcomers (& MozFest attendees!) know where they can help.
+## How to contribute

-## How to submit changes
+1. **Comment on the issue and introduce yourself!** Let us know you're working on it, so we don't duplicate work.
+This will also be a good time for you to ask us any questions you may have about the issue and for us to provide additional context to you.

-Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!
+2. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
+This makes your own version of this project you can edit and keep in sync with the main one.

-1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
-This makes your own version of this project you can edit and use!
+3. **Check out a new branch** on your fork of the repository.
+Give it a descriptive name, like "readme-update" or "reply-bug".
+Make your changes on that branch.
+(If you're working on a coding issue, follow the [coding setup](/coding_setup.md) instructions to get all set up on your computer.
-2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
-You can do this in the GitHub interface on your own local machine.
-Once you're happy with your changes...
+4. **Commit your changes**.
+Use a descriptive commit message!
-3. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)** to merge your changes into the master branch.
+5. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)** to merge your changes into the master branch.
 This opens a discussion around your changes and lets us know you are proposing them!

 First time contributing to open source?
 Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).